"It's quiet...too quiet...

 - Somewhat Lampshaded in Randor Land 3 (a Super Mario World hack).
 Yoshi says the exact words, and later we find out that... no, there's no traps, the villain's second in command simply forgot to set any.

 - In Mass Effect, Tali-Zorah nar Rayya points out that this trope is usually in effect IN SPACE!: if the engines and/or life support aren't making noise, that means they aren't working.
-The Normandy creeps her out - since it's a brand new ship, there are almost no noises at all, and her instincts are insisting that she's in danger.
+The Normandy creeps her out - since it's a brand new stealth ship, there are almost no noises at all, and her instincts are insisting that she's in danger.
+In later games Tali notes that she actually missed the quiet and the Normandy in general, indicating she got over this fear.

 - In Mass Effect 2, the Collector Ship mission has this vibe.
 The squad reaches the mission's goal without encountering any Collectors, alive or dead.
 One of the party members comments on this.
 It's a trap!